rozek/lava-lamp-replacement/README.md

 This foil also has the advantage to reduce the brightness of the LEDs (Neopixel LEDs are really luminous and may blind human eyes when directly looking at them)

 ### Preparing the Espruino ###

+In order to avoid accidental short cuts between the Espruino board and soldering points on the LED matrix, the board has been inserted into a small plastic bag - with an opening on one side where the power cable may be plugged in and the LED cable be brought out:

 <table>
   <tr>